evan1715/RecipeProject/README.md

 ### Navigation Components
 * The navigation features two nav rows on desktop with logo, links, search, log in, log out, create account, buttons that are disabled unless the user is logged in by checking the reducer.
 * On a smaller screen, the nav is shrunk down to one nav row to include the logo, search, and a popout menu.
-The popout menu will change the Account side buttons based on whether a use is logged in or not.
+The popout menu will change the Account side buttons based on whether a user is logged in or not.
 * Pop up modals are used for when a user creates an account or signs in.
 * Error handling is used and displayed to the user if the email, username, etc is already taken, if it has profanity, or if the login information is incorrect or does not fit the format.
 * Users are pushed to the home page after they log out.